sjalkote/SwordRPC/README.md

     - Removes usages of `DispatchQueue` in favor of Swift Concurrency's `Task` queues.
 - Other random things like `Secrets?` nil to allow buttons, favoring strict types such as `TimeInterval` over `Int`, etc.
 - Added support for RPC Buttons (Discord only allows up to 2 buttons)
-- uhhh more stuff in progress
+- uhhh a bunch of other stuff I'm too lazy to name, just view the source diff

 > [!TIP]
 > Open an issue or PR if you have any suggestions/contributions/bugs.